protontypes/open-sustainable-technology/README.md

 - [ForestGEO](https://github.com/forestgeo/Climate) - This public repository is a portal for climate data and information for ForestGEO sites.
 - [canadaHCD](https://github.com/gavinsimpson/canadaHCD/) - Access Canadian Historical Climate Data from R.
 - [climatedataguide](https://climatedataguide.ucar.edu/) - Search and access 212 data sets covering the Atmosphere, Ocean, Land and more.
 Explore climate indices, reanalyses and satellite data and understand their application to climate model metrics.
-- [The Community Earth System Model](https://github.com/ESCOMP/CESM) -  Composed of separate models simultaneously simulating the Earth’s atmosphere, ocean, land, river run-off, land-ice, and sea-ice, plus one central coupler/moderator component, it allows researchers to conduct fundamental research into the Earth’s past, present, and future climate states.
+- [The Community Earth System Model](https://github.com/ESCOMP/CESM) -  Composed of separate models simultaneously simulating the Earth's atmosphere, ocean, land, river run-off, land-ice, and sea-ice, plus one central coupler/moderator component, it allows researchers to conduct fundamental research into the Earth's past, present, and future climate states.
 - [Elefridge.jl](https://github.com/esowc/Elefridge.jl) - Compressing atmospheric data into its real information.
 - [Climate_Indices](https://github.com/monocongo/climate_indices) - contains Python implementations of various climate index algorithms which provide a geographical and temporal picture of the severity of precipitation and temperature anomalies useful for climate monitoring and research.
 - [esmtools](https://github.com/bradyrx/esmtools) - A toolbox for Earth System Model analysis.